Prabhath003/MISCaseStudy/FloorManagementSystem/README.md

 # Implementation - FMS (Floor Management System)
 ## Features Implemented
-- Designed a database scheme with:
+- Designed a database schema with:
     - Designed such that easily modifiable and extentable
     - CASCADING such indpendent child entries entries will be deleted along with parent entries, for example, `Floors and Rooms are also removed along with Building`
     - Implemented pre-checks before uploading child entries such that blocking when no parent entry exists, for example, `There can't be floor without Building`